arsalansaif/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-- While building is app, I had issues with the views contraint.
+- While building this app, I had issues with the views contraint.

 ## Flix Part 2